Dyslexia and links to Sensory Processing Difficulties?

 Dyslexia and Links to Sensory Processing

 We take information in through our senses.
 This information then travels along our nervous system to our brain for processing.
+While all our senses work together, there are three main senses that support reading:

 In the Classroom